jl908069/GUMsley_Sum/mdata/GUM_conversation_lambada.md

         	he's just in daze .

 MILES:  	Well I was still trying to figure out,

-MILES:  	surely they must know each other,
+		surely they must know each other,
         	I mean,
         	why wasn't he sitting at her table,